 Here are some tips that you can start making use of right this minute to help prevent a kitchen fire:

 Be aware of flammables.
-Stop putting those oven mitts and kitchen towels anywhere near the stove top.
+Stop putting those oven mitts and kitchen towels anywhere near the stovetop.
 You might think you are safe because you don’t leave flammables next to your element, but remember what happened to my friend, when a spark caused a tea towel to catch fire . . . a tea towel that was hanging off the oven door (where many of us often place these things!).
-Curtains, appliance cords and anything else that can melt or catch fire should have a safe amount of distance between it and the stove.
+Curtains, appliance cords, and anything else that can melt or catch fire should have a safe amount of distance between it and the stove.

 Dress appropriately.
-Loose fitting clothing can catch fire.
-When you’re cooking—especially over propane burners—,keep baggy shirts tucked in or tied back with a well-fitting apron.
+Loose-fitting clothing can catch fire.
+When you’re cooking—especially over propane burners—keep baggy shirts tucked in or tied back with a well-fitting apron.
 Avoid wearing long, flowing sleeves when you’re at the stove, too.

 Don’t leave the kitchen.
 If you have something cooking in the kitchen, stay in the room.
 If you absolutely have to step out of the kitchen while you’re cooking, take the pots and pans off the heat or turn off the boiler.
-Unattended pots and pans is the most common cause of kitchen fires.
+Unattended pots and pans are the most common cause of kitchen fires.